jmarielee/LocalLaw144-auditor/TESTING.md

 against source by hand.
 All of it traced to material actually supplied or actually on the page.
 Nothing was invented.

+---

+## Run F — the live run, and the trap nobody planted

+Runs A through C audited one employer; Run E is a fixture.
+Run F is a second real subject, Accenture, which publishes a substantive New York disclosure.
+It is the first run in this folder where passes and failures appear in the same
+report: seven PASS, two FAIL, two REFERRED, seven Bound Referrals open.

+**It failed its own quote check on all eighteen quotes, and the auditor stopped.** The reference files carry 575 non-breaking spaces. amlegal's export uses U+00A0 for indentation and after every numeral, so a quote rebuilt with ordinary spaces is byte-different from the source and visually identical on screen.
+The auditor rebuilt every quote from source bytes rather than reporting a clean pass. `verify.js` normalises U+00A0, so the checker would have caught this — but the auditor caught it first, without the checker in the project.
+Nobody planted this.
+It was in the reference files from the day they were retrieved, and no run before this one had touched it.

+**Three things the folder did not tell it to do.**

+It recorded `SUMMARY-CONTENT` as *not reached* rather than FAIL.
+Four of the seven elements §5-303(a)(1) enumerates sit in a results table published as an image the operator could not render.
+Reporting them absent would have been a finding it did not make, so it opened `REF-05` with both branches committed.

+It failed `SUMMARY-PUBLIC` on the distribution date and not on the summary.
+The provider's page carries a field labelled "Distribution Date" giving a range the surrounding text describes as the window of the provider's own applicant data.
+§5-300 defines distribution date as the date the employer began using the tool.
+That distinction is the whole finding.

+It opened `REF-07` for a second tool.
+The hiring-journey page describes a screening step where a score threshold automatically decides advancement, distinct from the AI tool named in the New York Notices and not covered by the linked audit.
+Whether its scoring derives from any of the four techniques in the base definition is not publicly observable, so it is a referral rather than a finding.
+It surfaced only from the rule that candidate-facing pages are read in full; none of the run's search terms would have caught it.

+**Two defects in this folder, found by the auditor auditing with it.**
+`rules.md`'s `REF-03` template cited `rcny-5-303-published-results.md:L33` while
+`provisions.md` resolves `SUMMARY-DURATION` to `L32` — the index was corrected on submission day and the template it is copied from was not.
+And `provisions.md` indexed `AEDT-DEF-AUDITOR` at `L52`, one line into the definition, which opens at `L51`.
+Both are corrected.
+Neither was found by `verify.js`, which checks findings against the index and does not check the index against the provisions themselves.
+That is a sixth gap, and it is open.

+---

 **Four things broke, and each became a rule.** None of them was foreseen at the desk; every one came from running the thing.